Earthquakes on May 5, 2026

 201.7 km---✓ ReviewedUSGS →

-Reports of a magnitude 3.9 earthquake in the Maug Islands region, Northern Mariana Islands came in on May 5, 2026 at 19:22 UTC.
+On May 5, 2026, worldwide seismic activity registered a magnitude 3.9 earthquake in the Maug Islands region, Northern Mariana Islands at 19:22 UTC.
 At a depth of 201.7 km, the event was intermediate depth.
-Geolocation places the event at 19.991°N, 145.172°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 19.991°, 145.172°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05